ashardian/OnionSite-Aegis/README.md

 - Give credit/attribution to the author
 - Mention/shoutout the author in documentation, videos, tutorials, etc.

-See [ATTRIBUTION.md](ATTRIBUTION.md) for detailed attribution guidelines.
+See [Attribution Guidelines](docs/ATTRIBUTION.md) for detailed attribution guidelines.

 ## 🙏 Acknowledgments